shoopy7/shoopy7/README.md

 - 👋 Hi, I’m @shoopy7
 - 👀 I’m interested in cybersecurity and AI/ML
 - 🌱 I’m currently learning so many things!!!
-AI/ML is holding my curiosity steady

 <!---
 shoopy7/shoopy7 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.